The Timeless Choice: Why Plywood is Essential for Custom Cabinets

 - 5 min read

-For thousands of years, woodworking has been a cornerstone of craftsmanship, evolving with technological advancements yet often sticking to tried-and-true methods.
+For thousands of years, woodworking has been a cornerstone of craftsmanship.
+It has evolved with technological advancements while often sticking to tried-and-true methods.
 At Raleigh Woodworks, we embrace this legacy by combining time-tested building techniques with modern materials that enhance durability and design.
 One such material—plywood—has a fascinating history and continues to be a superior choice for custom cabinetry and built-ins.

-Plywood’s origins date back to ancient Egypt, around 1500 BCE, where thin layers of wood veneer were glued together to create stronger, more stable surfaces.
-This early version of plywood allowed Egyptian craftsmen to maximize the use of valuable hardwoods while ensuring strength and stability in furniture and architectural elements.
-The method of cross-laminating wood layers prevented warping and added durability, setting the foundation for modern plywood.
+Plywood’s origins date back to ancient Egypt, around 1500 BCE.
+There, craftsmen glued thin layers of wood veneer together.
+This method created stronger, more stable surfaces.
+The early version of plywood allowed Egyptian artisans to maximize their use of valuable hardwoods.
+It ensured strength and stability in furniture and architectural elements.
+The technique of cross-laminating wood layers prevented warping and added durability, setting the foundation for modern plywood.

-The Greeks and Romans later adopted and refined this technique, using layered veneers in furniture making and decorative arts.
-Roman builders used early forms of laminated wood in shipbuilding, recognizing its strength and flexibility.
+The Greeks and Romans later adopted and refined this technique.
+They used layered veneers in furniture making and decorative arts.
+Roman builders utilized early forms of laminated wood in shipbuilding, recognizing its strength and flexibility.

-During the 18th and 19th centuries, European furniture makers began experimenting with more sophisticated veneering techniques, leading to the use of plywood-like materials in decorative furniture.
+During the 18th and 19th centuries, European furniture makers began experimenting with more sophisticated veneering techniques.
+This experimentation led to the use of plywood-like materials in decorative furniture.
 However, it wasn’t until the Industrial Revolution that plywood truly transformed.
-The invention of rotary-cutting lathes allowed for the efficient production of thin wood sheets, making plywood more accessible and cost-effective.
+The invention of rotary-cutting lathes allowed for the efficient production of thin wood sheets.
+This innovation made plywood more accessible and cost-effective.

-In 1865, American inventor John K. Mayo patented one of the first modern plywood designs, followed by the development of waterproof adhesives in the early 20th century.
+In 1865, American inventor John K. Mayo patented one of the first modern plywood designs.
+This was followed by the development of waterproof adhesives in the early 20th century.
 This innovation paved the way for plywood’s widespread use in construction, shipbuilding, and furniture making.
-By World War II, plywood was a staple in military applications, valued for its strength-to-weight ratio and versatility.
+By World War II, plywood had become a staple in military applications, valued for its strength-to-weight ratio and versatility.

 Today, plywood remains a go-to material for furniture makers and builders worldwide.
-Its ability to resist expansion, contraction, and warping makes it ideal for large pieces and built-ins—especially in environments prone to humidity fluctuations.
+Its ability to resist expansion, contraction, and warping makes it ideal for large pieces and built-ins, particularly in environments prone to humidity fluctuations.

 Why We Use Plywood: Stability, Strength, & Versatility

-At Raleigh Woodworks, we prioritize materials that balance beauty with function.
+At Raleigh Woodworks, we prioritize materials that balance beauty and function.
 Plywood offers the ideal combination of stability and strength while allowing for a wide range of design possibilities.

 Material Spotlight: Our Plywood Selections